A Mother's Day Reflection: Music and Heart from One Mom to Another

 When you see our Little Chords lessons and resources today, you might think we have it all figured out.
-But behind every colorful activity and carefully crafted bilingual song is a story that might sound familiar to you – late-night planning sessions with sleeping babies on our laps, lesson materials created during those precious (and unpredictable!) nap times, and business meetings squeezed between feeding schedules and preschool pickups.
+But behind every colorful activity and carefully crafted bilingual song is a story that might sound familiar to you.
+It includes late-night planning sessions with sleeping babies on our laps, lesson materials created during those precious (and unpredictable!) nap times, and business meetings squeezed between feeding schedules and preschool pickups.

-This Mother's Day, I wanted to write to you mom-to-mom, heart-to-heart.
-Not as a perfect music teacher with all the answers, but as another mother in the trenches who understands what your daily life really looks like.
-Because that understanding shapes everything we create at Little Chords.
+This Mother's Day, I wanted to connect with you mom-to-mom, heart-to-heart.
+I’m not a perfect music teacher with all the answers.
+I am just another mother in the trenches who understands what your daily life looks like.
+This understanding shapes everything we create at Little Chords.

 Why We Do What We Do (Even When It's Hard)